 All consular services are exclusively done at the Embassy in Abu Dhabi.
 The Embassy has no possibility to do this in Dubai.

-The Embassy remains available by email (firstname.lastname@example.org (link sends e-mail)) for urgent questions.
-The emergency phone is only available for urgent cases (050-441.34.60).
+The Embassy remains available by email (email@example.com (link sends e-mail)) for urgent questions.
+The emergency phone is only available for urgent consular or humanitarian cases (050-441.34.60).
 You can also find general information on our web page.

-The Embassy asks for your understanding that the situation is changing rapidly and that new information pops up constantly.
+The Embassy asks for your understanding that the situation is changing constantly and that new information pops up regularly.
 You are therefore urged to regularly consult primary sources of information, like the websites of the main airline companies and for official communications the Emirates News Agency WAM .
 You are expressly requested to be extremely careful with false and fake news from unreliable sources.

-The general travel advice can be consulted on the following link: https://diplomatie.belgium.be
+The general Belgian travel advice can be consulted on the following links:

-Following recent developments in the Middle East, there is an increased level of tensions in the region.
-The Embassy closely follows these developments.
+Both the ongoing Covid-19 pandemic but also the always present risk of increased regional political tensions and their consequences are being followed by the Embassy.
 Belgians in the United Arab Emirates are advised to keep abreast of the latest state of affairs.
 Stay alert and always follow the instructions of the local authorities.
-As always, we recommend that Belgian tourists register on www.travellersonline.diplomatie.be.

 Visa applications can be submitted at our outsourcing partner”VFS Global” in Abu Dhabi and Dubai.